 'Flight Fantastic' page 59

-Captain D'Urban Victor Armstrong, DFC, 1897-1918.
+Captain D'Urban Victor Armstrong, DFC, RAF

 The memorabilia shown below include

 a Parabellum from an enemy Gotha shot down by DVA.

 the onslaughts of enemy Gotha bombers which had started to invade the South-East as far as London.
-In 1918 he was at the leading edge of the dangerous new art of offensive night fighting, flying intruder missions and intercepting German night-bombers in support of ground troops on the Western Front.
+In 1918 he was at the leading edge of the dangerous new art of offensive night fighting in support of ground troops on the Western Front, flying intruder missions and intercepting German night-bombers.
 His skills were such that he was several times deployed instructing other pilots including many newly arrived from the

 Long before that, his first introduction to the war in the air was with the famed No. 60 Squadron in 1916.
 It's astonishing

 to remember that they were initially equipped with Morane-Saulniers which manoeuvred by means of wing-warping.
 The squadron fought right through the Battle of the Somme, July to November 1916.
 At the end of the Somme No. 60 Squadron was reduced to

 five operational pilots and was awarded the Croix de Guerre by a grateful French Government.